1. What does a real estate agent do?

-What is the responsibility of a property manager?
+What is the responsibility of a real estate agent?

-What are the steps to becoming a property manager?
+What are the steps to becoming a real estate agent?

 Step 1: Research the legal requirements

 Step 3: Obtain specialized certifications.

 Step 4: Get your first real estate agent job.